Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning

 \subsubsection{Brief Summary}

-As showed in Fig.~\ref{fig:model-agg}, although due to local training process, the raw data of each participant will not be exposed to the curious server or external attackers, defensive mechanisms are also necessary because of the existing possibility of feature inference and data reconstruction from models sharing, in addition to the model poisoning paradigm.
-Traditional HE and DP are proven beneficial to privacy preserving, but leading to low efficiency or damaged utility.
-Therefore, the quantitative analysis on the relationship between the sensitive feature and the published model is imperative.
+As shown in Fig.~\ref{fig:model-agg}, although due to the local training process, the raw data of each participant will not be exposed to the curious server or external attackers, defensive mechanisms are also necessary because of the existing possibility of feature inference and data reconstruction from models sharing, in addition to the model poisoning paradigm.
+Traditional HE and DP are proven beneficial to privacy preservation but lead to low efficiency or damaged utility.
+Therefore, the quantitative analysis of the relationship between the sensitive feature and the published model is imperative.